imas234/quabit-pwa/README.md

 # quabit-pwa
 react + mobx project that uses streaks to deter relapsing into bad habits, meant to be used from phones mainly.
-This was an idea I always had and I wanted to bring it to fruition with the added benefit of having
+This was an idea I always had and I wanted to bring it to fruition with the added benefit of getting to pick up basic mobx concepts, look into react-transition-group and write more react.

 ## concept
 All habits have a trigger to them.
 When trying to quit an existing habit, a good strategy is to identify the triggers to the existing habit and replace it with a different action.